mendix/list-view-controls/README.CheckBoxFilter.md

 When filtering by `XPath`, input a constraint to filter by.
 `None` is for an empty option which resets the filter then selected.

-**NB: The widget connects to the first listview it finds from within its parent container and outer wards.**
+**NB: The widget connects to the first list view it finds from within its parent container and outer wards.**